 Constructing an accurate financial model for the Current Expected Credit Loss (CECL) may present problems to some banks.
 Possibly a bank is collecting data for annualized charge-off rates.
 However, that would overlook the question: “how would that inform someone as to the loss rate over the lifetime of the portfolio?” asked Michael Gullette, SVP, Tax and Accounting at the American Bankers Association.

-The question is whether a bank has enough data of the right kind to see trends and relationships.
+The question boils down to whether a bank has enough data of the right kind to see trends and relationships.
 “And if you have the data, what is the quality?”
 Gullette said.
 He was part of a round-table discussion about the transition to CECL that was webcast by the Global Association of Risk Professionals (GARP) held on January 10, 2018.

 Different scenarios have different probabilities of occurrence.
 “Some say probability weighting is not part of CECL, but banks will want to pay attention.
 It will become a critical part of the process.”
 He said that Financial Accounting Standards Board (FASB) did not explicitly mention weighting in the standard, but it is still an important component.

 There are challenges to the modelling of CECL.
 The standard is not prescriptive.
 “From a risk management perspective, there must be an agreed-upon model that everybody coalesces around.
 That will help communicate to the board and investors what the changes are,” he noted.
 Such a model is capable of automation, and people would understand it better the more they used it.

 Gullette cautioned against rushing to fill the need for CECL estimates using an ad hoc model.
 Ultimately, “such an approach results in much more work,” he said.

 The whole process of estimating credit risk “usually takes a few methods,” he said.
 “Certain methods do not consider all aspects of credit risk, for example, the vintage analysis of charge-offs.”